Socket Stream#

 Buffering#

-Streams use 4 KB buffers for both input and output operations.
+Streams use 4 KB buffers for both input and output.

 Flushing output#